-Hartt 2022-23 Trumpet Students
+Hartt 2023-24 Trumpet Students

 Graduate Students:

-Hannah Batsford is a first year master’s student in trumpet performance at the Hartt School, where she is studying under Phil Snedecor.
+Hannah Batsford is a second year master’s student in trumpet performance at the Hartt School, where she is studying under Phil Snedecor.
 She previously earned degrees in trumpet performance, music education, and jazz studies from SUNY Fredonia.
 While at Fredonia, Hannah was a member of the Symphony Orchestra, Wind Ensemble, New Jazz Ensemble, and Jazz Orchestra.
 She also was a member of the Fredonia Jazz Combo and Hard Lacquer Brass Quintet.
 She studied trumpet under Alex Jokipii, Sycil Mathai, and David Duro, and studied jazz improvisation with Dr. Nick Weiser and Dr. John Bacon.

 As a performer, Hannah has freelanced around the Buffalo area and Long Island/New York City.
 She has also appeared on CNN with Billy Ray Cyrus as a member of the New York Youth Symphony.
 In 2021, she participated in the Divergent Studio at the Longy School of Music, where she was coached by members of loadbang.
 This past summer she was a member of the opera orchestra at the Vienna Summer Music Festival.
 Outside of performing, Hannah teaches private lessons in trumpet and trombone.
 Outside of the trumpet, enjoys spending time with family, friends, and her cat.
 She is a Bills fan and a proud New York native.